zencart/documentation/content/user/running/stock.md

 This configuration would be a good match for stores that sell unique or limited quantity products, such as artisan produced goods.

+### Status handling for Subtract stock = true

+Stores that track stock (i.e. have Subtract stock = true) also need to decide on whether changes are required to the [status of a product](/user/products/products_status/) when the quantity in stock goes to zero.

+The configuration setting `Products status in Catalog when out of stock should be set to` controls this.
+When set to 0, a product will change status to Disabled when the last one is sold.
+When set to 1, no status change will occur.